Supplementing Recurrent Neural Network Wave Functions with Symmetry and Annealing to Improve Accuracy

 \section{Hyperparameters}

 In this section, we summarize the hyperparameters used to produce the main results of this paper in Tab.~\ref{tab:hyperparams}.
 We note that the training of our ansatz was performed using P100 GPUs.

 In order to produce the results of Fig.~\ref{fig:2DHeis_triangular}(b), we use $d_h = 300$ and $N_s = 100$ samples for training.
-We have first performed annealing on the system size $6 \times 6$ with $N_{\rm warmup} = 1000$ and $N_{\rm annealing} = 10000$ and an initial pseudo-temperature $T_0 = 0.25$, while using a fixed learning rate $\eta = 5\times10^{-4}$.
-In this initial phase, we only apply the $U(1)$ symmetry.
+We have first performed annealing on the system size $6 \times 6$ with $N_{\rm warmup} = 1000$, $N_{\rm annealing} = 10000$, and an initial pseudo-temperature $T_0 = 0.25$, while using a fixed learning rate $\eta = 5\times10^{-4}$.
+During each annealing step, we perform $N_{\rm train} = 5$ gradient descent steps.
+In this initial phase, we only apply the U(1) symmetry.
 In the next phase, we perform an additional $25000$ gradients steps at zero pseudo-temperature and add an additional $25000$ gradients steps after applying $C_{2d}$ symmetry.
-The idea of adding more symmetries during training has been put forward in Ref.~\cite{casert2020dynamical}.
 During this convergence phase, the learning rate is decayed as $\eta = 5\times10^{-5}/(1+t/2000)$, where $t$ corresponds to the current number of convergence steps.
 We then increase the system size to $8 \times 8$, while keeping our ansatz parameters fixed, applying $C_{2d}$ symmetry and while using zero pseudo-temperature.
 In this phase, the learning rate is fixed to $\eta = 10^{-5}$.
 After this step, we train our RNN ansatz until convergence.
 We repeat the same procedure for system sizes $10 \times 10$, $12 \times 12$, $14 \times 14$ and $16 \times 16$.
 We note that for $8 \times 8$, we add $40000$ gradient steps.
 For $10 \times 10$, we continue training with $20000$ gradient steps.
 For $12 \times 12$, we converge using $10000$ training steps.
 For $14 \times 14$, we continue training with $5000$ gradient steps.
-Finally, for $16 \times 16$ we add $2000$ convergence steps.
+Finally, for $16 \times 16$, we add $2000$ convergence steps.